EXCLUSIVE-Oil crash 'not permanent,' Mexico sticks to output, investment plans

 "We're going to wait, just like the rest of the world."

-The administration of leftist President Andres Manuel Lopez Obrador is not considering reopening the auctions for new oil fields favored by many private and foreign companies, she added.
+The administration of leftist President Andres Manuel Lopez Obrador is not considering reopening the auctions for exploration and production rights to oil and gas fields, she added, which are favored by many foreign companies.

 "All producing countries are maintaining output levels...
 Pemex is also doing that," said Nahle, who also heads the Pemex board.

-She also said there were no plans to suspend expensive infrastructure projects including the new $8 billion Dos Bocas oil refinery currently under construction.
+She also said there were no plans to suspend expensive infrastructure projects including the new $8 billion Dos Bocas oil refinery currently under construction and a top priority for Lopez Obrador, who has repeatedly said he wants to wean Mexico off of imported fuels.

-Heavily indebted Pemex, which is teetering on the edge of a fresh downgrade by credit rating agencies, has suffered 15 consecutive years of falling oil output despite relatively low production costs in its mostly offshore portfolio of projects.
+Heavily indebted Pemex has suffered 15 consecutive years of falling crude output despite relatively low lifting costs in its mostly offshore portfolio of projects.
+Its current crude production is more than 1.7 million barrels per day.

+Later on Friday, Fitch Ratings downgraded Pemex's credit rating due to what it described in a statement as "the company's limited flexibility to navigate the downturn in the oil and gas industry."

+Nahle, who implored ratings agencies to be more "responsible" with the grades they give the Mexican oil giant, emphasized that Pemex will decide which fields it would like private investment, but said those details will likely be unveiled at the weekend or next week.

 Producers of crude oil and refined products all around the world have already announced production cuts in reaction to lower demand due to the economic slowdown provoked by the coronavirus pandemic, in addition to growing difficulty finding space for storage.